Friedrich Kurschat: Other publications

 In 1843, while still a university student, Kurschat published a new edition of a collection of Lithuanian folk songs (Dainos oder Litthauische Volkslieder) collected and first published by Ludwig Rhesa in 1825.
 In 1844, he translated and published a booklet about the harms of alcohol and promoting the temperance movement by the German pastor Johann Heinrich Böttcher.

 During the German revolutions of 1848–1849, Kurschat was approached by a German general to start a conservative Lithuanian periodical.
 Receiving funds from the Prussian government, Kurschat established weekly Keleivis (Traveler) in July 1849 and edited it until February 1880.
 Most of the content was written by Kurschat.
-It was one of the very first Lithuanian periodicals.
+It was one of the first Lithuanian periodicals.
 Keleivis was discontinued in 1880 but quickly revived as Naujasis keleivis and then as Tilžės keleivis which continued to be published until 1924.

 For some time, Kurschat corrected language of Nusidavimai apie evangelijos prasiplatinimą tarp žydų ir pagonių, a monthly Lithuanian periodical reporting mainly on Evangelical missions in Asia, Africa, and South America.